idleberg/sublime-bridlensis/README.md

 ## Usage

-For the moment, you have to set the scope of your NSIS source to `source.nsis.bridle` (“BridleNSIS”) to work.
-Alternatively, you can use the `.bridle-nsis` file extension for automatic detection.
+For the moment, you have to set the scope of your NSIS source to `source.nsis.bridle` (“BridleNSIS”) manually.

 ### Completions